Constitution of Venezuela: Health care

 As Articles 83–85 under Title III of the 1999 Venezuelan Constitution enshrine free and quality healthcare as a human right guaranteed to all Venezuelan citizens, the Hugo Chávez administration attempted to fulfill its constitutional obligations via the Barrio Adentro program.
-Notably, Article 84 under Title III mandate that the healthcare furnished through such public programmes as Barrio Adentro be publicly funded, and explicitly proscribes under any circumstance its privatization.
+Notably, Article 84 under Title III mandate that the healthcare furnished through such public programmes as Barrio Adentro be publicly funded, and explicitly forbids privatization under any circumstance.
 The relevant text from the 1999 Bolivarian Constitution reads:

 Article 83: Health is a fundamental social right and the responsibility of the State, which shall guarantee it as part of the right to life.
 The State shall promote and develop policies oriented toward improving the quality of life, common welfare and access to services.
 All persons have the right to protection of health, as well as the duty to participate actively in the furtherance and protection of the same, and to comply with such health and hygiene measures as may be established by law, and in accordance with international conventions and treaties signed and ratified by the Republic.

 Article 84: In order to guarantee the right to health, the State creates, exercises guidance over and administers a national public health system that crosses sector boundaries, and is decentralized and participatory in nature, integrated with the social security system and governed by the principles of gratuity, universality, completeness, fairness, social integration and solidarity.
 The public health system gives priority to promoting health and preventing disease, guaranteeing prompt treatment and quality rehabilitation.
 Public health assets and services are the property of the State and shall not be privatized.
 The organized community has the right and duty to participate in the making- of decisions concerning policy planning, implementation and control at public health institutions.

 Article 85: Financing of the public health system is the responsibility of the State, which shall integrate the revenue resources, mandatory Social Security contributions and any other sources of financing provided for by law.
 The State guarantees a health budget such as to make possible the attainment of health policy objectives.
 In coordination with universities and research centers, a national professional and technical training policy and a national industry to produce health care supplies shall be promoted and developed.
 The State shall regulate both public and private health care institutions.